 - Fodor's Choice

 Chinese markets are hectic and crowded, but great fun for the savvy shopper.
 The intensity of the bargaining and the variety of goods available are well worth the detour.

 Jade.
 A symbol of purity and beauty for the Chinese, jade comes in a range of colors.
-Subtle and simple bangles vie for attention with large sculptures on market stalls.
-A lavender jade Guanyin (Goddess of Mercy) pendant runs at Y260 and a green jade bangle about Y280 before bargaining.
+Subtle and simple bangles vie for attention with large sculptures in markets.
+A lavender jade Guanyin (Goddess of Mercy) pendant runs about HK$260 and a green jade bangle about HK$280 before bargaining.

 Silk.
-Items made from silk, from purses to slippers to traditional dresses, are available at some markets.
-Silk brocade costs around Y35 per meter, a price that is generally only negotiable if you buy large quantities.
+You'll find silk items at certain markets, from purses to slippers to traditional dresses.
+Silk brocade costs around HK$35 per meter, a price that's generally negotiable only if you buy large quantities.

 Mah-Jongg Sets.
 The clack-clack of mah-jongg tiles can be heard late into the night in many public housing estates during the summer.
-Cheap plastic sets go for about Y50.
+Cheap plastic sets go for about HK$50.
 Far more aesthetically pleasing are ceramic sets in slender drawers of painted cases.
-These run about Y250 after bargaining, from a starting price of Y450.
+These run about HK$250 after bargaining, from a starting price of HK$450.